 It was huge.
 No vendor was in sight to ask what this thingamajig was, so I am still wandering around in the dark desert of unknowing.
 The wooden boards have slits in them and bits of stone have been inserted in these slits.
 What could you do with this?
 Make a really big dining table out of it by adding legs and covering it with a sheet of glass.
 Any other ideas?

 Are you a hoarder or a manic collector of one thing or another?
 I wish you would have been here!
 I saw a stack of Marie Claire magazines from 1940, I kid you not.
 Boxes and boxes of antique post cards, of old buttons, of all sorts of

 Imagine a sweet young maiden of yore

 As usual, there was a plethora of bed linens available — linen, white, monogrammed.
 Some people wax lyrical about these, how cool they are to sleep under, how lovely to look at.
 All I see is the ironing they require and I run.
 I did stop to admire this piece of embroidery and took a picture.
 For a quiet moment I meditated over all the hours a dreamy girl – now long dead – must have spent making it to add to her trousseau.

-In my mind’s eye I could see her sitting in a chair wearing a prim little dress stitching away while dreaming of love and marriage.
-I didn’t inspect the piece for a label to see if perhaps it was made in China, because I did not want to have my romantic scenario busted.
+In my mind’s eye I could see her sitting in a chair wearing a prim little dress and stitching away while dreaming of eternal love and marriage.
+I didn’t inspect the piece for a label to see if perhaps it was made in a sweatshop in China, because I did not want to have my romantic scenario busted.

-I should stop here.
-You’ve seen enough old stuff, me thinks.
+You’ve seen enough funky French stuff, me thinks.
 Except maybe just one more:

-Please tell me if you know what this might be.
-Surely someone can shed some light…
+Examine this carefully and please tell me if you know what this might be.
+Surely someone can shed some light.

 * * *